What is MS Access VBA (Visual Basic for Applications)

 What is Access VBA?

-Key Features of VBA in Access
+Key Features of MS Access VBA

 • Automation: Automate repetitive tasks to save time and reduce errors.